-Family therapy sessions strive to change the family’s communication patterns and coping styles.
-The entire group is the focus of the therapy, not just the person with the drinking problem, and the whole group works hard to learn more about how they can come together and function more effectively as a unit.
-Some sessions involve all members of the family at one time, but others include just a few family members.
+Family therapy sessions provide ongoing care for families affected by alcoholism.
+These sessions strive to change the family’s communication patterns and coping styles.
+The entire group is the focus of the therapy, not just the person with the drinking problem, and the whole group works hard to learn more about how they can function more effectively as a unit.
 When this form of therapy is complete, people might feel more comfortable leaving their inpatient alcohol programs and returning home to their families.

 - Art therapy